Help Me Girl

 "Help Me Girl" is a song performed by Eric Burdon in 1966.
-It was billed to Eric Burdon for his 1967 solo album, Eric Is Here which also featured drummer Barry Jenkins, the only group member to remain during the transition from the "first" Animals group to the "new" lineup.
+It was billed to Eric Burdon for his 1967 solo album, Eric Is Here which also featured drummer Barry Jenkins, the only group member besides Burdon to remain during the transition from the "first" Animals group to the "new" lineup.

 Chart performance

-"Help Me Girl" reached number 29 on the U.S. charts and number 14 on the UK charts.
+"Help Me Girl" reached number 29 on the U.S. charts, number 14 on the UK charts, and number 25 in Canada - co-charting with the version by The Outsiders.